 Español: Tenemos la oportunidad para hacer algo único.

-In terms of order, we are going to move from least difficult to most difficult, starting with prepositions of ownership.
+In terms of the order we’ll review these prepositions, we are going to move from least difficult to most difficult, starting with prepositions of ownership.

 1. Prepositions of ownership and material: Algo de – Something of / someone’s